egorovv/gotools/git-pr/README.md

 You can modify the generated description to your liking, save and exit editor.
-All the comment lines (starting with `#`) will be removed, the first line will be used as a PR title, Except all the lines starting with `Review-By: ` will be coverted to the list of reviewers and and the rest will constitute the PR description.
+All the comment lines (starting with `#`) will be removed, the first line will be used as a PR title, Except all the lines starting with `Review-by: ` will be coverted to the list of reviewers and and the rest will constitute the PR description.